How To Remove Blood Stains From Your Memory Foam Mattress

 - Let the mattress air dry completely before putting any bedding back on.

 Period blood is one of the most common mattress stains, and it’s nothing to be embarrassed about.
 Luckily, it’s easy to clean—as long as you get to it quickly, before it has a chance to set.
-We recommend starting with the baking soda method that we mentioned earlier, and then moving on to the hydrogen peroxide mixture if that doesn’t work.
+To clean a period stain, make a paste with about ½ cup cornstarch, ½ cup hydrogen peroxide and about a tablespoon of salt.
+Dampen the stain with cold water, and then apply the paste to it.
+Let sit for about 30 minutes while it starts to bubble.
+When the hydrogen peroxide bubbles stop, dab the stain again with a clean, damp cloth to remove both the stain and the solution.

 Other Options to Get Blood Stains Out of Your Mattress